flywire/lo-p/docs/20-Spreadsheet_Manipulation.md

 # Chapter 20.
-Spreadsheet Displaying and
+Spreadsheet Displaying and Creation

-Creation
+!!! note "Topics"
+    Displaying a
+    Document; Read-only
+    and Protected Viewing;
+    Active Sheets; Sheet
+    Names; Zooming;
+    Creating a Document;
+    Cell Names and Ranges;
+    Cell Values; Data
+    Arrays; Rows and
+    Columns of Data;
+    Adding a Picture and a
+    Chart

+    Example folders: "Calc
+    Tests" and "Utils"

 This chapter looks at two main topics: the display of an